mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 to disk, sent as MPI messages, or whatever suits your fancy, and then reinterpreted to become the same python objects all over again.
 As far as MPI is concerned, however, the best bet is to use `boost.mpi`_.
-This is a great python wrapper of the original MPI specifications.
+This is a great python wrapper around the original MPI specifications.
 It truly makes MPI easy.

 Conclusion